 MANUAL SORTING DEVICE for salmonid eggs

-Formerly and originally developed at the Austrian Institut of Fisheries Economy in Scharfling, this handheld egg sorting device has been rebuild, allowing to select dead Salmonid eggs now easily and fast.
-The pistol-formed device has to be hold at the handle with one hand, with the other hand the sucktion ball has to be pressed until the unit overflows at the tube end.
-Now, each egg can be avised with the sucktion pipe and if the button at the handle is pressed, it will be sucked (with water) into the plexiglass collecting unit.
+Formerly and originally developed at the Austrian Institute of Fisheries Economy in Scharfling, this handheld egg sorting device has been rebuild, allowing to select dead salmonid eggs now easily and fast.
+The pistol-formed device has to be hold at the handle with one hand, with the other hand the suction ball has to be pressed until the unit overflows at the tube end.
+Now, each egg can be advised with the suction pipe and if the button at the handle is pressed, it will be sucked (with water) into the plexiglass collecting unit.
 The collected eggs are stored in the collecting unit (with sieve) and the water overflows at the at the hose, which hangs to the bottom.
 With some experience, it is possible to work with this device fast end exactly.
-Where no automatic sorting machine is available, it is the best professional device for sorting Salmonid eggs manually.
+Where no automatic sorting machine is available, it is the best professional device for sorting salmonid eggs manually.

 equipped with the salmon disk, it will sort any size salmon egg.
-Best of all, you never
+Optionally

 a special disc is available, to sort small eggs like grayling.
 The patented

 technology uses fiber optics and modulated infrared light to scan the egg

 and assure the highest level of accuracy (approx. 98-99 %).
 It has been used